zengjiexia/ACT/README.md

 	1. ComDet - This method relies on [Fiji(is just imagej)](https://imagej.net/Fiji) and [ComDet](https://github.com/ekatrukha/ComDet) - a plugin written by Eugene Katrukha at the Utrecht University.

-	2. Trevor - A pure python alternative for the ComDet.
+	2. PyStar - A pure python alternative for the ComDet.
 (Written by Yunzhao Wu)

 	An advanced thresholding method, Orthogonal Analysis, is provided.
 It can help you to distinguish the actual particles detected from the backgroud noises by setting a threshold based on the 'intensity per area' distribution of the spots.